KeloTech/aatu_legal/terms-of-service.md

+---
+layout: default
-Terms of Use – Aatu
+title: Terms of Use – Aatu
+---

 Last updated: 15.12.2025